 Figure 9: Valuation ratios: This figure shows the time series of major valuation ratios determined by Dynamic Functional Principal Component Analysis.
 The categorization of firms into high- and low-resilience groups, in the sense of workplace flexibility, follows Koren and Peto (2020) and Daadmehr (2024).
+Firms with an 'affected share' of less than 40 are assigned to the high-resilience group and ones with greater than 65 are assigned to the low-resilience.
 Vertical black dash lines refer to the fever period of the COVID-19 pandemic, from February to April 2020.
 Data source: Firm-level financial ratios, WRDS.

 Figure 10: Representative financial ratios: This figure shows the time series of Shillers Cyclically Adjusted P/E (valuation ratio), Cash Conversion Cycle (liquidity ratio), and Interest Coverage Ratio (solvency ratio) as major elements determined by DFPCA.
 The categorization of firms into high- and low-resilience groups, in the sense of workplace flexibility, follows Koren and Peto (2020) and Daadmehr (2024).
+Firms with 'affected share' less than 40 are assigned to the high-resilience group and ones with greater than 65 are assigned to the low-resilience.
 Vertical black dash lines refer to the fever period of the COVID-19 pandemic, from February to April 2020.
 Data source: Firm-level financial ratios, WRDS.